DavidGonzalezFernandez/SubwordTokenization/README.md

 ## Structure
 The implementations can be found in the folder `tokenization_methods`.
 Inside of it you can find the following files:
-- `tokenization_method.py`: contains the abstract class the concrete classes must implement.
+- `tokenization_method.py`: contains the abstract class the concrete classes must inherit from `TokenizationMethod`.
 - `byte_pair_encoding.py`: contains class `BytePairEncoding` with the concrete implementation of the BPE method.
 - `unigram_language_model.py`: contains class `UnigramLanguageModel` with the concrete implementation of the Unigram Language Model method.
 - `wordpiece.py`: contains class `WordPiece` with the concrete implementation of the WordPiece method.